britinimalloy/ReturnOfTheBusmall/md/user-stories-day-11.md

 * As a member of the marketing research team, I want to know how many times a particular item was shown to use in my market research.

-* As a member of the marketing research team, I want to know how many times an item was shown to use in my market research.
+* As a member of the marketing research team, I want to know how many times an item was clicked to use in my market research.

 * As a member of the marketing research team, I want a small set of (3) images to be displayed for the focus group user to choose from.